camunda/camunda-docs/docs/reference/announcements.md

 ### Zeebe REST API removal

 The deprecated Zeebe REST API was removed.
-Customers who did not yet migrate can use [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).
+Customers who did not yet migrate can use the [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).

 ### Southeast Asia now available for SaaS customers